This quick and easy recipe for Sauteed Five Spice Shrimp is a kid-favorite in our house.

 After a day of sporting events this weekend, the kids and I dashed into the grocery store for a few things for dinner.
-They didn’t know it, but shrimp were on the menu.
+They didn’t know it, but shrimp was on the menu.
 Shrimp cook so quickly and are always a huge hit.
 When we neared the fish counter, Paige looked at the display and then turned to me, “Mommy, can we have shrimp?
 They’re my faberite.”
 It was so easy to say yes.

-1 tbsp extra virgin olive oil
+- 1 tbsp extra virgin olive oil

-1 lb raw jumbo shrimp, peeled and deveined
+- 1 lb raw jumbo shrimp, peeled and deveined

-1/2 tsp Chinese five spice seasoning
+- 1/2 tsp Chinese five spice seasoning

-salt and pepper, to taste
+- salt and pepper, to taste

-2 tbsp dry white wine
+- 2 tbsp dry white wine

-Heat the olive oil in a large skillet over medium heat.
+- Heat the olive oil in a large skillet over medium heat.
 Add the shrimp and season with Chinese five spice, salt and pepper.
 Let cook, flipping once, until almost opaque (about 5 minutes).